Skip to main content

 • If you are trying to figure out if DataSQLR is the right choice for you, take a look at the comparison to other data systems to find out how DataSQRL compares.

-• To dive deeper into DataSQRL, explore how the optimizer compiles SQL scripts into efficient data architectures, or read the documentation for all the things.
+• To dive deeper into DataSQRL, explore how the optimizer compiles SQL scripts into efficient data architectures.

 Footnotes